The Washington Spirit now has a woman in charge. For its players, that means a lot.

 Coach Kris Ward said the situation now is “definitely easier, but there’s still fatigue from it, for sure.
 It’s still going to take some people time.”

 Aside from a statement Tuesday, Kang has not spoken publicly about her plans.
 The Spirit still doesn’t have a full-time training facility.
 Since Feb.
-1, it’s been using the St. James in Springfield.
-Upon its return from Florida late this month, the Spirit plans to use fields at Episcopal High School in Alexandria — the same location it used late last season.
+1, it has been using the St. James in Springfield.
+Upon its return from Florida late this month, the Spirit plans to use fields at Episcopal High in Alexandria — the same location it used late last season.

 For more than two years, the long-term plan had been to move into D.C.
 United’s new training center in Leesburg, which opened last fall.
-But the Spirit is leaving options open.
+But the Spirit is leaving its options open.

 It must also sort out how many games it will play at Segra Field in Leesburg and Audi Field in the District.
 The team has a contract with United, which owns both venues, to continue playing at both stadiums.

-Ben Olsen, the former United player and coach who Baldwin appointed president of club operations in September, is expected to retain his job.
-Olsen has also been serving as the de facto general manager, working with Ward on roster moves.
+Ben Olsen, the former United player and coach whom Baldwin appointed president of club operations in September, is expected to retain his job.
+Olsen also has been serving as the de facto general manager, working with Ward on roster moves.

 The ownership settlement “provides a lot of clarity, so I think there is a lot of relief,” Ward said.
 “But in some ways, it’s not over.
 We’re still here [at the St. James].
 Finding a solidified home is still the number one priority.
 Until we get that really set, I don’t know we’re going to drop that weight fully.”